duncanmcclean/simple-commerce/docs/addons/digital-products.md

 As of v3.1.0, the Digital Products addon supports adding different 'downloadable assets' per variant.
 So, instead of specifying the 'Download Limit' and 'Downloadable Assets' in the `Digital Product` tab, you'll specify them on each of your variants.

-## Overriding the licence key generation logic
+## Overriding the license key generation logic

 By default, we create a serial license key which you can give to your customers.
 However, you may want to customise where the code comes from or maybe you want to send it away to a third party service.